Get your free Observation Record below

 I didn’t have a safe adult to go home to, so teachers became my source of stability.

-Those ordinary moments; a smile, a gentle tone, a predictable routine, changed the trajectory of my life.
+Those ordinary moments, a smile, a gentle tone, a predictable routine didn’t just help me cope, they changed the trajectory of my life.

-More than that, those same caring and consistent teachers were actually unlocking and removing barriers in the brain so I could learn.
+More than that, those same caring, consistent teachers were removing barriers in my brain so I could actually learn.

 Trauma Informed Teachers Australia exists to help educators understand this powerful truth:

-Here, we bring together the human story and the science of connection.
+Here, we bring together lived experience and the science of connection.

-We empower educators & schools to create safe, relational classrooms where children can regulate, relate, and learn, especially those who arrive at school carrying fear they did not choose.
+We support educators and schools to create safe, relational classrooms where children can regulate, relate, and learn, especially those who arrive at school carrying fear they do not choose.

-You do not need to be a therapist to change a child’s life.
+You don’t need to be a therapist to change a child’s life.

-But you do need to understand what they’re facing, what their brain is adapting to, and what your care can undo.
+But you do need to understand what they’re facing, what their brain is adapting to, and what your care can do for a traumatised brain.

-That’s the heart of Trauma Informed Teachers Australia:
+That is the heart of Trauma Informed Teachers Australia.

-When we understand what’s happening for a child, our connection becomes the thing that helps them grow.
+When we understand what’s happening for a child, connection becomes the very thing that helps them grow.

-We share ways for educators to champion this message in their everyday environments, through resources, short courses and designs that spark awareness
+We share practical ways educators can champion this message in their everyday environments through resources, short courses, and designs that spark awareness and conversation.

 Thank you for being part of a movement that changes children’s lives.